TimothyByrd/ChaosHelper/README.md

 `highlightItemsHotkey`, `showJunkItemsHotkey`, `forceUpdateHotkey`, `characterCheckHotkey` and `testModeHotkey` can be set to enable global hotkeys to execute ChaosHelper commands.
 If not defined, the hotkeys are not enabled.
+Altering these settings will require that the ChaosHelper be restarted.
+The Re-read configuration command will not suffice.
 See "Commands and hotkeys" for more info.

 `hookMouseEvents` (false) sets if mouse events should be hooked.